txdat/notes/obsidian/engineering/devops/k8s.md

 		- all pods can access other pods by their ip address (flat inter-pod network)
 		- pods are managed by labels
 		- why running pod instead of container?
-			- use multi processes (each process per container). if running multiple processes on same container, have to keep all processes running, manage their logs, ... (pdf)
+			- use multiple processes (each process per container). if running multiple processes on same container, have to keep all processes running, manage their logs, ... (pdf)
 			-
 		- k8s checks if pod is alive by `liveness probe` (send HTTP request, TCP socket, execute command, ...) -> restart unhealthy pods automatically
 		- k8s checks if pod is able to receive user's request or not (not restart pods)